-Piazza is a relatively new tool that is available here or via Canvas (click on the Piazza tab in the bottom left and it may ask you a few questions the first time).
-Rather than emailing questions directly to the professor or TAs, you should post on Piazza.
-That way, other students can answer your question, benefit from an answer that the professor or TA provides, ask follow-up questions, etc. If you ask a question or a follow up question, be sure to click the Resolved button when the question is satisfactorally resolved.
+CampusWire is a beta version of a tool that is available https://campuswire.com/c/GF74E0E61 using code 5748.
+Rather than emailing questions directly to the professor or TAs, you should post on CampusWire.
+That way, other students can answer your question, benefit from an answer that the professor or TA provides, ask follow-up questions, etc. There is also Reddit-style upvoting and the statistics collected by CampusWire go into the participation portion of your grade.

-If your question pertains to an ongoing homework assignment, your grades, or similar, then you should post in private mode, in which case only the professor and TAs will be able to see your post and respond.
-Otherwise, you should post in public mode.
-There is an option to post anonymously, in which case no one will know it was you that asked the question, but only named public posts count toward the class participation component of your course grade.
+If your question pertains to an ongoing homework assignment, your grades, or similar, then you should click on the option to make your post only visible to "Instructors and TAs".
+Otherwise, you should post to "Everyone in the class" and avoid direct messaging the instructor and TAs.
+There is an option to post in Stealth Mode, in which case no one will know it was you that asked the question, but doing so obviously cannot count toward the class participation component of your course grade.